super-up/super_up_docs/docs/FAQ.md

     }
 ```

+### Flutter state management
+- i dont use any state management solutions available
+- instead of that i have created my own solution on top of flutter `valueNotifier` and `streams`

 ### Plan Support requirements

 1. Firebase account or create app and invite me as owner to it you can remove me after install `hatemragapdev@gmail.com`